jonahandersson/jonahandersson/README.md

 - 💬 Ask me about programming in .NET, C#,Microsoft Azure, Mentoring, Blogging, Fullstack Development, DevOps Engineering, Infrastructure as Code (IaC), Agile System Development, starting up a community group, writing your first technical book, being resilient in life and being a woman in tech!
 - 📫 Reach me by <a href="mailto:jonah@jonahandersson.tech">e-mail</a> or DM on [Twitter](https://www.twitter.com/cjkodare)
 - 📄 Know about my professional background on [https://www.linkedin.com/in/jonahandersson/](https://jonahandersson.tech/how-i-passed-microsoft-certification-az-204-azure-developer-associate-exam/)
+- 🎙️ Do you want me to speak at your conference, tech events or see my upcoming public speaking engagements?
+Check out my [Sessionize Speaker Profile](https://sessionize.com/jonah-andersson/)

 <h3 align="left">Let's connect!:</h3>
 <p align="left">